jon-freed/freelawmachine/README.md

 ## Modifying your local CourtListener website and contributing back to its repository

 You should now have a working local instance of the CourtListener website.
 You should also have a copy of the CourtListener repository as a sub-folder.
-To modify it and contribute your changes back to its repository, follow the [GitHub Flow](https://guides.github.com/introduction/flow/):

-1. Use the [freelawproject/courtlistener](https://github.com/freelawproject/courtlistener) repository page's "fork" button to fork the repository into your own GitHub account.
-2. [Create a branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) for the work you want to do.
-3. Use your computer's installation of git (or a git client, e.g. GitHub Desktop) to clone your GitHub &lt;username&gt;/courtlistener repository down into your local CourtListener folder (that was created by the vagrant/virtual-box instructions above), and then, locally, select your new branch as the active branch.
-3. Modify your local CourtListener instance.
-Use your computer's git or git client to commit your changes as often as desired to your local repository.
-4. Periodically push your changes up to your fork and branch on GitHub.
-(In essence, this backs up your local work to your storage space in your GitHub account.)
-5. When you are done with your branch and you have tested your changes, then on GitHub submit a pull request up to your &lt;username&gt;/courtlistener repository's master branch.
-6. On GitHub, accept that pull request within your master branch while squashing all your branch's commits into one.
-7. Submit a pull request to the main freelawproject/courtlistener repository.
-8. Patiently wait for your pull request to be reviewed, and patiently work with any requests for changes to what you have proposed.
-Please be aware that your pull request may be rejected as a normal part of that process of reviewing and revising your proposed change.
-Ultimately, please be aware that proposed changes that do not align with the Free Law Project's current vision, direction, and capabilities may not be accepted, but if this happens, you are certainly free to continue developing within your fork.
+To modify it and contribute your changes back to its repository, follow the [GitHub Flow](https://guides.github.com/introduction/flow/).  *(Fork [CourtListener](https://github.com/freelawproject/courtlistener).
+In your repo, create a branch.
+Clone to your local CL folder.
+Select the branch.
+Modify CL.
+Commit and push up your GitHub repo.
+Submit pull request to your master branch.
+Accept while squashing your commits.
+Submit pull request back to main CL repository.
+Changes that do not align with the Free Law Project's direction may not be accepted, but you can always continue developing within your fork.)*

 ## Working with and contributing to the FreeLawMachine repository